Identifying Plants

 Plants are given two different types of names:

-b.
-Scientific Names: based on Latin language, these names often seem more complex than common names at first glance; however they have a system to them which can make plant identification much easier.
+Based on Latin language, these names often seem more complex than common names at first glance, however they have a system to them which can make plant identification much easier.
 The system of scientific naming is strictly controlled and co‑ordinate by botanists throughout the world.
 Scientific names should always be used in preference to common names.

 In the scientific system, plants are classified by dividing them into groups that have similar characteristics.
 These groups are then divided into smaller groups with similar characteristics.
 These are divided again and so the division of group to sub group and sub group to further sub groups goes on - until you finally have only one type of plant in each group.